 Upon arrival, participate in a three-day orientation that introduces you to Japanese culture, the IES Abroad program, and the city of Tokyo.
 Spend a portion of orientation in nearby Makuhari before heading to Tokyo.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Tokyo, it will feel like home.

-You live at the National Olympic Memorial Youth Center, located in the heart of Tokyo, a prime location from which to explore the massive city.
 The National Olympic Memorial Youth Center is a residence hall-style accommodation that provides small individual rooms.
 The facility includes a cafeteria, a coffee shop, some restaurants, and a convenience store.

 Participate in optional cultural outings to such sites as: